Ecommerce Schema Markup: What It Is and How to Use It?

 Common Schema Mistakes to Avoid

 Most schema mistakes do not look dramatic at first.
 A missing field.
 An outdated price.
 A copied snippet from a plugin that you assume works.
-Then one day rich results stop showing and traffic feels a little lighter than usual.
+Then one day, rich results stop showing, and traffic feels a little lighter than usual.
 That is when the problem becomes visible.

 Search engines rely on accuracy.
 When the data is wrong or incomplete, Google quietly pulls back.
 Your product listings lose their extras.
 Reviews disappear.
 Prices no longer show.
 All because of silent errors.